Distance Learning at Stark Campus

 - Online and hybrid instructors should anticipate that preparation for these courses is very intense.

-- Online and hybrid instructors should be comfortable using basic technology, including Blackboard tools.
+- Online and hybrid instructors should be comfortable using basic technology, including Canvas tools.

 - Online and hybrid instructors should begin designing new online courses a year in advance.